CenterForOpenScience/DirectoryOfRepositories/README.md

 pip install -Ur requirements.txt
 ```

-Note: postgresql is required for psycopg2.
+Note: postgresql is required for psycopg2, even if you're not using it as a backend.
 (For instructions on how to install homebrew, see [here](http://cosdev.readthedocs.org/en/latest/osf/setup.html#installing-homebrew).)
 ```bash
 brew install postgresql
 ```